Platform9-Community/csi/README.md

   </a>
 </p>

-> This is a collection of Kubernetes CSI YAML files that are tested to work with Platform9 Free Teir Kubernetes
+> This is a collection of Kubernetes CSI YAML files that have been tested to work with Platform9 Free Tier Kubernetes

 ## Author